tnishi0/product_recom_eng/README.md

 In this project, a prototype recommendation engine was developed using shopping cart data available from Kaggle's [Retailrocket recommender system dataset](https://www.kaggle.com/datasets/retailrocket/ecommerce-dataset?select=events.csv).
 The gzipped version of the raw shopping "events" data file `events.csv` can be found in [the data folder](data).
 The data file contains a list of three kinds of events: views, add-to-cart events, and transactions.

-For each transaction, a list of product items purchased was extracted from the data file (`extract_shopping_cart_data.py`)
+For each transaction, a list of product items purchased was extracted from the data file by running the script `extract_shopping_cart_data.py`.
+An exploratory analysis of the extracted information is presented in `EDA.ipynb`.
 * train a machine learning model to predict purchases based on shopping cart status
 * create a post-processing logic to generate product recommendations
 * provide analysis of the engine's predictive accuracy and characteristics